-When it comes to sending real estate thank-you notes to clients, there are two schools of thought: Some agents never send them with the view that clients should be thanking THEM.
-Smarter agents ALWAYS send thank-you notes to buyers and sellers.
+When it comes to sending thank-you notes to real estate clients, there are two schools of thought: Some agents never send them with the view that clients should be thanking them.
+But smart agents always send thank-you notes to buyers and sellers.
 Why?
 They understand that making a personal connection after closing a deal is crucial to establishing enduring client relationships.